Planning and Sustainability MA

 Choose Kingston's Planning and Sustainability MA

-If you would like to specialise in planning and land development but your interests extend beyond issues of profitability, risk and return to include issues of sustainability, this course is ideal.
-It is designed to integrate the theory and practice of town and country planning with the growing necessity for urban and rural developments to meet sustainable criteria.
+If you would like to specialise in planning and land development but your interests extend beyond issues of profitability, risk and return to include the wellbeing of communities and issues of sustainability, then this course is ideal.
+It is designed to integrate the theory and practice of spatial or town and country planning with the growing pressures for urban and rural developments to meet community needs and sustainable criteria.

 What will you study?